BlankAlmasry/Rate/readme.md

 ## Contributing
 It still needs some work.
-Please feel free to open an is
+Please feel free to open an issue or pull request.